taiwotman/Smart-Traffic/README.md

 </p>

 <p align="justify">
 A system and method for the prediction of vehicle traffic congestion on a given roadway within a region.
 In particular, the computer implemented method of the present disclosure utilize real time traffic images from traffic cameras for the input of data and utilizes computer processing and machine learning to model a predictive level of congestion within a category of low congestion, medium congestion, or high congestion.
-By implementing machine learning in the comparison of exemplary images and administrator review, the computer processing system and method steps can predict a more efficient real-time congestion prediction over time.
+By implementing machine learning in the comparison of exemplary images and administrator review, the computer processing system and method steps can predict a more efficient real-time congestion over time.
 </p>

 *Read the [WhitePaper](https://github.com/taiwotman/Smart-Traffic/blob/master/miscellanous/Whitepaper.pdf)*